smartist17/Maven.Spring-EmployeeDirectory/README.md

-# Persistence Project: Employee Directory Application
+# Persistence Project: models.Employee Directory Application

 In this project you will be creating an employee directory system.
 You will be able to modify and query the directory and the entries within.

 ## Description

 You have been assigned to the HR Technology Implementation team and will be building a new corporate directory for your company.
 The first feature needed by this directory is an API that mobile and web apps can query to get the structure of the company's workforce.
-All employees in the company will be represented by the same object (Employee), but some of them are managers and some report to managers (you may even have middle managers who manage employees but also report to another manager themselves).
+All employees in the company will be represented by the same object (models.Employee), but some of them are managers and some report to managers (you may even have middle managers who manage employees but also report to another manager themselves).

 The company is also organized into different divisions (Departments), each of which must have a department-wide manager.
 All employees in that department should eventually report up to the department manager, and assigning an employee a new manager should also place that employee within their manager's department.